smzm/hydrovim/README.md

 # Hydrovim
-A plugin for vim(nvim) can run Python code and show the result inside your code editor.
+A plugin for nvim can run Python code and show the result inside your code editor.

 <br>